yongduek/deepul/README.md

-# Copied Version of CS 294-158 Deep Unsupervised Learning
+# Forked Version of CS 294-158 Deep Unsupervised Learning

 The official public repository for the Spring 2020 offering of Berkeley's CS294-158 Deep Unsupervised Learning is at github.com/rll/deepul.